awgeo/autobuildicdb/README.md

 Each subsurface application expects data in a particular format.
 When importing well headers to IC, for example, you need to match columns/attributes in the file to those default attribute names in the database.
 To optimise the data files for import, you may wish to rename the attributes in file to match IC's defaults.
 Also, IC expects Coordinate Grid System to be in the format "ED50 / UTM Zone 31N" and, ideally, a single column will combine Well Status and Content, e.g. "P & A Gas/Condensate".

-The full set of tabulated data provided by the NPD includes: Well Headers Cores, Core photos, Thin sections, CO2, Oil samples, Lithostratigraphy, Drill stem Ttsts, Casing and leak-off tests and Drilling mud.
+The full set of tabulated data provided by the NPD includes: Well Headers Cores, Core photos, Thin sections, CO2, Oil samples, Lithostratigraphy, Drill stem Tests, Casing and leak-off tests and Drilling mud.

 Each dataset presents different data management challenges.
 For example, the depth values of Core Photo are presented in a single column, which we need to split out into three columns: bottom depth, top depth and depth unit.
 We can then convert all units to metres, to match our IC project configuration.
 Also, we might want to extract a filename from each Core Photo URL, and check for erroneous data (invalid depths/units, overlapping intervals, repeated depths, etc.)